feathersjs/docs/guides/chat/frontend.md

 ## What's next?

 That’s it.
 We now have a plain JavaScript real-time chat frontend with login and signup.
 This example demonstrates many of the core principles of how you interact with a Feathers API.

+If you run into an issue, remember you can find a complete working example [here](https://github.com/feathersjs/feathers-chat).

-In the final chapter we will look at [how to write automated tests for our API](./testing.md).
+In the final chapter, we'll look at [how to write automated tests for our API](./testing.md).